Traditional Irish Soda Bread

 As it bakes in the oven and the aroma reaches you, close your eyes, picture the beauty of the Irish landscape and dream you're there.
 It's heaven just spread generously with butter and good jam, or, now that we can buy good Irish cheeses, a chunk of Cashel Blue or Milleens with this bread, as well as a glass of Murphy's or Guinness, will give you a little taste of that wonderful country, even though you're not there.

-This recipe is adapted from Delia Smith’s Complete Illustrated Cookery Course
+This recipe is from Delia's Complete Cookery Course.

 This could not be easier.

 Begin by placing the dry ingredients in a large roomy bowl, mix to combine, then add the buttermilk followed by the water.
 Start mixing; first with a spatula then finish off with your hands, to form a soft dough.
 All you do now is shape the dough into a ball, adding a dusting of flour if needed and place it on the baking sheet and pat it down a little.